 Q. Where can I find more information?

-A. For additional information contact Jennifer Hatfield, PHTA Vice President of Codes and Government Relations.
+A. For additional information, contact Jason Davidson, PHTA Director of Government Relations.